-To avoid conflicts with Storage vMotion in vSphere 5.0 or later, NetBackup should conduct backups through the vCenter server, not through the ESX host.
-A backup directly through the ESX server may fail if Storage vMotion simultaneously migrates the virtual machine's files.
-In addition, the virtual machine's snapshot files may be
+the virtual machine's files.
+In addition, the virtual machine's snapshot files may be vMotion with vSphere 5.0 or later To avoid conflicts with Storage vMotion in vSphere 5.0 or later, NetBackup should conduct backups through the vCenter server, not through the ESX host.
+A backup directly through the ESX server may fail if Storage vMotion simultaneously migrates stranded or other problems with the virtual machine may result.
+VMware has acknowledged this issue.